Saying No Without Guilt

 - “I know this isn’t what you expected, but it’s what I need right now.”

-Boundaries aren’t about shutting people out—they’re about creating the space to stay connected in healthy ways.
+Boundaries aren’t about shutting people out—they’re about creating space to stay connected in healthy ways.
+And sometimes, the most loving thing you can do is honor your own limits.

 - What am I ready to let go of?